BruceEckel/FlixTutorial/GentleEffectIntro.md

 indirectly) performs I/O must declare `\ IO`.

 This is not a burden — it is the feature.
-By looking at any function's signature, you can **immediately know** whether it or anything it calls touches the outside world.
+By looking at any function's signature, you can **immediately know** whether it or anything it calls touches the outside world:

-Compare:

 ```flix
 def processData(data: List[Int32]): List[Int32]          // purely transforms data